jliu70/adafruit.usedgoodies.com/docs/circuitpython/installation.md

 ## CircuitPython Libaries

 Once you have CircuitPython installed on your device, you can start coding in CircuitPython immediately.
-However, once your program makes calls beyond the libraries included with the binary install  -- most commonly after you attach additional sensors or other breakouts to the microcontroller, you will need to do additional steps of downloading the CircuitPython Library Bundle and copying libraries to the microcontroller.
+However, once your code makes calls beyond the libraries included with the binary install  -- most commonly after you attach sensors or other breakouts to the microcontroller -- you will need the following additional steps:

+- Download the CircuitPython Library Bundle
+- Copy additional libraries to the microcontroller

 The full CircuitPython Library Bundle is around 3.5MB compressed.

 - Since the storage available on most microcontrollers is limited
-    - There is not enough capacity to store the complete CircuitPython Library bundle
+    - There is often not enough capacity to store the complete CircuitPython Library bundle
-    - Often you need to copy additional libraries individually based upon the sensors, components and other breakouts you attach.
+    - Only copy additional libraries individually based upon the sensors, components and other breakouts you attach

-The main options for copying additional libraries onto the microcontroller are:
+### The main options for copying additional libraries onto the microcontroller are:

+- For Adafruit Learn Guides:  [Bundlefly](../glossary/bundlefly.md)
 - Manual
 - Using a tool (I highly recommend `circup`)

-- For Adafruit Learn Guides:  [Bundlefly](../glossary/bundlefly.md)
+### Bundlefly

 !!! note
     *A Beginner's Recommendation*.